s-alad/toofake/README.md

 ## how to run locally

-- you need the geopy and humanfriendly libraries installed for python
+* you need the correct python libraries installed (flask, dotenv, geopy and humanfriendly)
+  * in the server directory run:
+    - pip install requirements.txt
-- create a .env file in the server directory and add a google maps api key labeled GAPI='your_key'
+* If you would like better location accuracy, create a .env file in the server directory and add a google maps api key labeled GAPI='your_key'.
+Otherwise ignore.
-- start flask server on api.py
+* start flask server on api.py
-- npm start in client directory
+* npm start in client directory